“A healer is someone who seeks to be the light that she wishes she had in her darkest moments.”

 Together, we can explore how you can live your best life as a neurodivergent person, too!

-Last but definitely not least, I’m the proud supporter of friends and family who are LGBTQ+.
+Last but definitely not least, I’m the proud supporter of clients, friends and family who are LGBTQ+.

 I wear my rainbow “free mom hugs” shirts proudly.